March 20 @ 12:00 pm - March 22 @ 11:00 am$350

 Is there a limit on the number of students each college or university can send?

-- Yes.
-The maximum is four students per college or university.
-If any slots are still available after the registration period closes, sponsoring institutions will receive an email inviting them to register additional students.
+Yes.
+The maximum is four students per college, university or organization.
+If any slots are still available after the registration period closes, sponsors will receive an email inviting them to register additional students.

 Are Philadelphia area students required to stay in the hotel?